GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 Clicking the "Install Now" button will begin the installation, and can run Python when the process is over.

 ## Integrated Development Environment
-An integrated development environment is a software development program that provides at least a source code editor, program build tools, and debugger.
+An integrated development environment (IDE) is a software development program that provides at least a source code editor, program build tools, and debugger.
 Python interpreter is a software for running a Python-based program, but it is not a source code editor.
 Therefore, IDE is essential to edit a Python source code, run the program, and examine the execution when encountering problems.

 ### Visual Studio Code
 [Visual Studio Code](https://code.visualstudio.com/download) (VS Code) is a free source code editor developed by Microsoft.
 Although technically not an IDE, it can still play a role as an IDE.
 All that requires are an extension tool that can load the interpreter to VS Code.